 Section 2(b).
 The Clerk of the Vestry

 The Clerk of the Vestry shall take minutes at all Vestry meetings and shall be custodian of the formal minute books of the Vestry and Parish.
-S/he shall submit a copy of the minutes of each Vestry meeting and the Annual Parish Meeting, with all attachments, to the Church Secretary for inclusion in the Church Office files..
+S/he shall submit a copy of the minutes of each Vestry meeting and the Annual Parish Meeting, with all attachments, to the Church Secretary for inclusion in the Church Office files.

 Section 2(c).
 The Senior Warden

 The Senior Warden shall be the Rector’s advisor on all matters affecting relations between the Rector and the Parish and shall be an ex-officio member of all committees of the Vestry except the Nominating Committee.

+The Senior Warden shall be the “Rector’s advisor on all matters affecting relations between the Rector and the Parish and shall be an ex-officio Member of all committees of the Vestry except the Nominating Committee.

 Section 2(d).
 The Junior Warden